dollspace-gay/codeaudit/README.md

 ## How It Works

-CodeAudit operates in a four-step process:
+CodeAudit operates in a five-step process:

 1. **File Discovery**: Scans directories for supported code files, respecting ignore patterns
+2. **Cache Check**: Computes file hash (SHA-256) and retrieves cached results if file unchanged
-2. **Framework Detection**: Identifies frameworks and selects appropriate security checks
+3. **Framework Detection**: Identifies frameworks and selects appropriate security checks
-3. **AI Analysis**: Sends code to Gemini AI with specialized prompts for deep analysis
+4. **AI Analysis**: Sends code to Gemini AI with specialized prompts for deep analysis
-4. **Reporting**: Generates detailed reports with severity levels, descriptions, and fix suggestions
+5. **Caching & Reporting**: Caches results and generates detailed reports with severity levels, descriptions, and fix suggestions

+**Note**: Cache is stored in `~/.cache/codeaudit/` and automatically invalidates when files are modified.

 ## Requirements